Onjsdev Logo

 How to Use An Axios Instance

-Once you have created an Axios instance, you can use it to send HTTP requests using familiar methods like GET, POST, etc.
+Once you have created an Axios instance, you can use it to send HTTP requests using familiar methods like GET, POST, PUT, DELETE, etc.

-Here are examples for two different request types.
+Here are examples for the GET and POST request methods.

 Get Request

-Since Axios instances automatically inherit base URL, timeout, and header values set during creation, you only need to provide the specific URL.
+Since your Axios instances automatically inherit base URL, timeout, and header values set during its creation, you only need to provide the specific URL.

 api1